 - This will give them time to get their roots firmly in the ground before the first winter frost.

 Usually, the white varieties are the strongest.
 I have got some other colours that are noticeably stronger growing than others.
 This is why some of my customers say “I have only got white bearded iris left, my iris changed colour or all my bearded Irises have all turned white.”
-This is the reason why it is important to divide bearded iris so that the strong varieties dont take over your iris garden.
+This is one of the reasons “why it is important to divide bearded iris” so that the strong varieties don’t take over your iris garden.

 If you don’t divide Bearded Irises this is what happens

 - The bearded iris rhizomes will grow thin and weak and flower out.

 - You will eventually have fewer flowers and by and by the rhizomes will die or they have already rotted through diseases.

 - By not dividing bearded Iris and not keeping your garden hygienic you are inviting dead decaying plant eaters to your garden.
 Most often bad garden bugs such as slaters, millipedes, slimy slugs and snails will take over your garden to eat the old dead decayed rhizomes and the new shoots.